- Extradition Institute

 Asia

-Countries With No Extradition Treaty With US
+Countries With No Extradition

 The United States has extradition agreements with over 100 countries worldwide.
-Nevertheless, there are also countries that lack such arrangements with the US, posing challenges in extraditing criminals or suspects who seek refuge in these nations.
+Nevertheless, there are also many countries, that lack such arrangements with the US, posing challenges in extraditing criminals or suspects who seek refuge in these nations.
 The roster of countries without extradition treaties with the US includes Afghanistan, Algeria, Andorra, Angola, Armenia, Azerbaijan, Bahrain, Bangladesh, Belarus, Benin, Bhutan, Botswana, Brunei, Burkina Faso, Burundi, Cambodia, Cameroon, Central African Republic, Chad, Comoros, Cuba, Cyprus, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Georgia, Guinea, Guinea-Bissau, Indonesia, Iran, Ivory Coast, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Laos, Lebanon, Libya, Madagascar, Maldives, Mali, Mauritania, Moldova, Mongolia, Morocco, Mozambique, Namibia, Nepal, Niger, North Korea, Oman, Palestine, People’s Republic of China, Qatar, Republic of Macedonia, Russia, Rwanda, Saint Martin, Saint Pierre and Miquelon, Saudi Arabia, Senegal, Siachen Glacier, Solomon Islands, Somalia, South Sudan, Sudan, Syria, São Tomé and Príncipe, Taiwan, Tajikistan, Togo, Tunisia, Turkmenistan, Uganda, Ukraine, United Arab Emirates, Uzbekistan, Vanuatu, Vatican City, Vietnam, Western Sahara, and Yemen.
 The factors behind the absence of extradition treaties vary and may include political tensions, human rights concerns, or disparities in legal systems.

-No extradition countries to UK
+No extradition countries to the UK

 Crimes requiring extradition

-When there is an extradition treaty between countries, it specifies the crimes for which individuals can be extradited.
-Despite this, when characterising such acts, it is noted that the transfer of individuals for criminal prosecution is only carried out for crimes that are punishable by imprisonment for a term of more than one year or a more severe penalty under the laws of both states.
-Additionally, extradition to enforce a sentence is only carried out in relation to acts that are criminal offences under the laws of both states, and if the individual whose extradition is requested has been sentenced to imprisonment for a term of six months or to a more severe penalty.
+Extradition to enforce a sentence is only carried out in relation to acts that are criminal offences under the laws of both states, and if the individual whose extradition is requested has been sentenced to imprisonment for a term of six months or to a more severe penalty.
 If the crime is punishable by the death penalty under the laws of the requesting state and not punishable by the requested state, then the death penalty shall not be imposed or executed within the territory of the requesting state.

 Crimes for which an extradition request should be made include: